-Hilary Duff Becomes Sharon Tate In The Trailer For A Controversial New Horror Movie
+Hilary Duff Is Sharon Tate In The Trailer For This Controversial New Horror Movie

 As the 50th anniversary of the murder of '60s film star Sharon Tate approaches, Hollywood is preparing to release three very different films about the late actor.
 One film in particular is courting controversy — the Hilary Duff movie The Haunting of Sharon Tate.
 Now that the trailer for the upcoming 2019 film has arrived it's easy to see why Tate's sister, Debra, shared her disdain for the concept with People in a 2018 interview.